What Is The Contraction Of We Have

 Informal Writing

 In many areas of writing, such as blog posts, personal essays, and marketing materials, contractions are now considered acceptable and even desirable.
 They help to create a more relaxed and engaging tone, making the writing more accessible to a wider audience.
-However, it's essential to consider the specific context and audience when deciding whether to use contractions in these types of writing.
+Even so, it's essential to consider the specific context and audience when deciding whether to use contractions in these types of writing.

 Formal Writing

 While contractions are becoming more common in some areas of writing, they are still generally avoided in formal contexts, such as academic papers, legal documents, and official reports.
-In these settings, clarity and precision are paramount, and the use of contractions may be seen as too informal or ambiguous.
+In these settings, clarity and precision are key, and the use of contractions may be seen as too informal or ambiguous.
 It's always best to err on the side of caution and avoid contractions in situations where a formal tone is required.

 Data on Contraction Usage